Revised Agricultural Production Standard

 Provides guidance on how to implement the Transition Policy for eligible new APS requirements.

-Frequently asked questions which provide background and summary information on the APS.
+Frequently asked questions that provide background and summary information on the APS.

 Summary and Response to Feedback Draft APS 0.1

-Contains a summary of the key themes from the feedback we received on the first draft of the APS as well as Fair Trade Certified’s responses to suggestions made.
+Contains a summary of the key themes from the feedback we received on the first draft of the APS as well as Fair Trade USA's responses to suggestions made.

 Summary and Response to Feedback Draft APS 0.2

-Contains a summary of the key themes from the feedback we received on the second draft of the APS as well as Fair Trade Certified’s responses to suggestions made.
+Contains a summary of the key themes from the feedback we received on the second draft of the APS as well as Fair Trade USA's responses to suggestions made.

 APS Project Plan